chase-lab/biodiv-patterns-course-2022/week 2/3 - Wednesday/readme.md

 ## Afternoon session

-Description of the project to prepare for Friday afternoon.
+Description of the projects to prepare for Friday afternoon.
+Group assignments, and help getting started (we're there to help you)